jeff1evesque/raspberry-pi/README.md

 - http://en.wikipedia.org/wiki/System_partition_and_boot_partition#Common_definition

-The Raspberry Pi requires the *boot loader* partition to be located on the SD Card.
+The Raspberry Pi requires the *boot loader* partition to be located on the SD card.
 However, the *system partition* can be stored on another medium, such as the USB flash drive.

-The steps required to install a system partition on a USB flash drive is similar to the SD Card boot partition.
+The steps required to install a system partition on a USB flash drive, is similar to the earlier configured *boot partition* on the SD card.
 Plug in the USB flash drive to a computer, format the drive to `MS-DOS (FAT)`, then open up terminal:

 ```
 $ diskutil list